Management and Marketing

 Total Hours | 12 |

-International Business Management
+Management

 - Leadership skills built via coursework, hands-on exercises, examination of personal assets/strengths and putting both into practice with application of knowledge and skills to applied problems.

-- Project management skills obtained by working on case studies and hands-on projects throughout the major
+- Project management skills obtained by working on case studies and hands-on projects throughout the major.

-Emphasis in Global Markets or Human Resource Management
+Concentrations in Global Markets or Human Resource Management

 Common Academic Program (CAP) 1 | ||